Vinfall/VNDB-Calendar/README.md

 ## Intro

 This tiny tool allows you to create a calendar of [VNDB](https://vndb.org) [upcoming releases](https://vndb.org/r?f=01731;o=a;s=released).
 Everything is supposed to be automated via GitHub Actions after initial setup.
 If you choose to publish the `ICS` file, you can just subscribe it in any calendar app that supports iCalendar.
-A highly customized example including ja, zh-Hans & zh-Hant releases (not very suitable for en readers) is avaialable [here](https://raw.githubusercontent.com/Vinfall/VNDB-RelCalendar/main/output/vndb-rel-calendar.ics).
+An example including en & ja releases is avaialable [here](https://github.com/Vinfall/VNDB-RelCalendar/releases/download/en/vndb-rel-calendar.ics).

 ## Why